-It is noteworthy that the lateral boundary conditions in the ORAs and FRMs vary between free-slip ( $\alpha$ =0) and partial-slip
+It is noteworthy that the lateral boundary conditions in the ORAs and FRMs vary between free-slip (α =0) and partial-slip (α =0.5).

-895 (α=0.5).
 However, there is no clear correspondence between the choice of lateral boundary conditions and the strength of the western boundary transports, with free-slip products (e.g. UR025.4) having similar transports to partial-slip products (e.g. GLORYS2V4).

-Two possible reasons for the ORA differences in the western boundary currents are: (i) the lack of near boundary observations, and/or (ii) the differences in DA error covariances when assimilating interior basin measurements lying near to the western
+Two possible reasons for the ORA differences in the western boundary currents are: (i) the lack of near boundary observations, and/or (ii) the differences in DA error covariances when assimilating interior basin measurements lying near to the western boundary.

-- boundary.
 Observation system simulation experiments (OSSEs) with AMOC trans-basin arrays have shown that the meridional flow strength can be sensitive to the number of hydrographic profiles near the boundaries in both North (e.g. Hirschi et al., 2003; Baehr et al., 2004) and South Atlantic (e.g. Perez et al., 2011).
-The combined assimilation of open ocean hydrographic observations and with the continuous RAPID array western boundary measurements haves already also been demonstrated shown to locally improve the AMOC structure strength at 26.5°N, with positive impacts also extending to higher and lower latitudes (Stepanov et al., 2012).
+The combined assimilation of open ocean hydrographic observations and the continuous RAPID array western boundary measurements have also been shown to locally improve the AMOC strength at 26.5°N (Stepanov et al., 2012).
 This emphasises the role that more systematic observations located at the eastern and western boundaries at several latitudes may play in monitoring the AMOC (Marotzke et al., 1999).
-In the future, the SAMOC observing system (Ansorge et al., 2014; Hummels et al., 2015), which will provide time series of NBC measurements at the western boundary at 11°S, could be assimilated into the ORAs to constrain the regions of largest spread in the tropical South Atlantic. similar approach may in future be possible for the South Atlantic, particularly for the regions of largest spread in the tropical South Atlantic, where the SAMOC observing system (Ansorge et al., 2014; Hummels et al., 2015) will provide time series of NBC measurements at the western boundary at 11°S.
+In the future,

+390 the SAMOC observing system (Ansorge et al., 2014; Hummels et al., 2015), which will provide time series of NBC measurements at the western boundary at 11°S, could be assimilated into the ORAs to constrain the regions of largest spread in the tropical South Atlantic.

-Differences in data assimilation methods near-to the boundaries may also be influencing the overturning in the different ORAs.
+Differences in data assimilation methods near the boundaries may also be influencing the overturning in the different ORAs.
 For example, Balmaseda et al. (2013) noted that the AMOC at 26°N in the ECMWF reanalyses is very sensitive to the treatment of observations and the parametrization of their errors near to the boundaries, although similar changes are not documented for other ORAs.
 Stepanov et al. (2012) also showed that the assimilation impacts of the RAPID western boundary measurements on the AMOC can vary according to the prescribed horizontal scales of the DA error covariances, e.g. with boundary-focused covariances producing larger positive impacts on the AMOC than isotropic covariances.
-For this reason, inIn order to better understand the large SAMOC sensitivity found between the ORAs, future work should-will focus on the response of the western boundary and SAMOC transports to changes in the ORA configurations, such as sensitivity experiments to the assimilated datasets and to the DA schemes near to the western boundary.
+In order to better understand the large SAMOC sensitivity found between the ORAs, future work will focus on the response of the western boundary and SAMOC transports to changes in the ORA configurations, such as sensitivity experiments to the assimilated datasets and to the DA schemes near to the western boundary.

 Acknowledgments.
 The first author would like to acknowledge the financial support of the CAPES Foundation, Ministry of Education of Brazil (Proc.
 BEX 1386/15-8).
-The authors also would like to mention the support of the ORA providers and the Copernicus Marine Service (http://marine.copernicus.eu/) to provide access of the reanalysis data used in this work.
+The authors also would like to mention the support of the ORA providers and the

+405 Copernicus Marine Service (http://marine.copernicus.eu/) to provide access of the reanalysis data used in this work.